Springer correspondence for the split symmetric pair in type $A$: Cohomology of Hessenberg varieties

 \begin{example} Let $C$ be the hyper-elliptic curve with affine equation $y^2=\prod_{j=1}^N(x-a_j)$ (here $a_i\neq a_j$ for $i\neq j$).
 Assume $N=2n+2$ is even.
 Then according to \cite[Section 2.3]{CVX3} the Jacobian $\on{Jac}(C)$ is an example of Hessenberg variety and the monodromy action of $\pi_1(\fg_1^{rs},s)$ factors through $B_N$, that is, $\oh^*(\on{Jac}(C),\bC)=\oh^*(\on{Jac}(C),\bC)_{\on{st}}$.
 Let $\mu_k=(N-k,k)\in\cP_2(N)$ and $D_{\mu_k}$ be the corresponding representation of $\cH_{N,-1}$.
 Using \cite{A}, one can check that the induced action of the group algebra $\bC[B_N]$ on $\oh^i(\on{Jac}(C),\bC)$ factors through $\cH_{N,-1}$ and for $i\leq n$ the resulting representation of $\cH_{N,-1}$ is isomorphic to \beqn \oh^i(\on{Jac}(C),\bC)\cong\bigoplus_{j=0}^{[i/2]} D_{\mu_{i-2j}} \eeqn with the primitive part $ \oh^i(\on{Jac}(C),\bC)_{\mathrm{prim}}\cong D_{\mu_i}$.

 \end{example}

 \begin{remark} It would be nice to have an explicit decomposition of $H^*(\on{Hess},\bC)_{\chi_m}$ into irreducible representations of $\cH_{\chi_m,-1}$.
 For this one needs finer information for the bijection in Theorem \ref{main theorem} (see Section \ref{sec-conj}).
-In \cite{CVX1,CVX3}, we establish an explicit bijection for certain nilpotent orbital complexes and together with other results, we work out an explicit decomposition in the case when the Hessenberg varieties are isomorphic to Fano varieties of $k$-planes in smooth complete intersections of two quadrics in projective space. \end{remark}
+In \cite{CVX1,CVX3}, we establish an explicit bijection for certain nilpotent orbital complexes and we work out an explicit decomposition for the cohomology of the Hessenberg varieties that are isomorphic to Fano varieties of $k$-planes in smooth complete intersections of two quadrics in projective space. \end{remark}